Table of Contents

 For the specific study design, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies, and non-randomized studies, it is recommended that the authors follow the reporting guidelines listed in the following table.

-5. Journal of EMS Medicine performs double-blinded review of the submitted manuscripts.
+- 5. JEMSM performs double-blinded review of the submitted manuscripts.
 The authors' names, their affiliations, or any other remarks that may identify the authors should not appear in the blinded main document, figures, appendix, and supplementary materials for the blinded review.
 In case identifying details are found, the editorial office will ask the corresponding author to re-upload the files after masking such details or will delete them on behalf of the authors before sending the manuscript for an external peer review.

-7. Please also refer to the most recent articles published in Journal of EMS Medicine for style.
+- 7. Please also refer to the most recent articles published in JEMSM for style.

 D. Registration of Clinical Trial Research